- LSTA Grant #40-8720

 - San Diego Public Library

-- Robert Surratt, Library Assistant and Ramiro Gonzalez, Supervising Librarian
+- Robert Surratt, Librarian and Ramiro Gonzalez, Supervising Librarian

 Description: The Bike Kitchen is a "bike pop-up shop" that occurs at San Diego Public Library (SDPL) Central Library two Saturdays each month.
 Partnering with a local bicycle shop, the library obtained a large collection of tools and employs a bicycle mechanic to work with community members who walk-up with bicycle repair issues.